alilou-prog/odin-Inventory/server/notes/design.md

 # Business
 items are ideas

-each idea has title, content
+each idea has title, content and the category which belongs to

 # App

 ## Pages
 /: Home page (categories) (CRUD)
 /category_id: items (CRUD)